AuraDvin/APS-kalkulator/README.md

 # Building and running
 Build the class `Naloga1.java` with javac, then run with program `java Naloga1` and with every line write a program that you want it to execute.
-Made with the original exercise requirements (in Slovene):
+Made with the original exercise requirements, note the formatting was not perfect (in Slovene): <br>
 Kalkulator naj podpira naslednje ukaze oz. operacije (nad glavnim skladom):

     echo - v vrstici izpiše vrh sklada 0 (sklad pusti nespremenjen); če je sklad prazen, izpiše prazno vrstico